Savner Assembly constituency

-Savner Assembly constituency is one of twelve constituencies of the Maharashtra Vidhan Sabha located in Nagpur district.
+Savner Assembly constituency formerly Saoner is one of twelve constituencies of the Maharashtra Vidhan Sabha located in Nagpur district.

 It is a part of the Ramtek Lok Sabha constituency (SC) from Nagpur district along with five other assembly constituencies, viz.
 Katol, Hingna, Umred (SC), Kamthi and Ramtek Assembly constituency.

 On 24 December 2023, Savner Assembly Constituency became vacant as Sunil Chhatrapal Kedar was disqualified from the Maharashtra Legislative Assembly.